 The system is now returned to the Rapid Resume customer settings.

-- Go to Step 005 on page 2-6.
+- Go to Step 005.

-Insert the Advanced Diagnostics diskette Service Level G in drive A. (Step 003 continues)

-DOES THE SYSTEM LOAD THE ADVANCED DIAGNOSTIC PROGRAM FROM THE 3.5-IN.
+Insert the Advanced Diagnostics diskette Service Level H in drive A. DOES THE SYSTEM LOAD THE ADVANCED DIAGNOSTIC PROGRAM FROM THE 3.5-IN.
 DISKETTE DRIVE (DRIVE A) WHEN POWERED OFF AND THEN ON?